What is the Relationship Between CMMC and NIST 800-171?

 With all this being said, there are specific differences between CMMC, DFARS, and NIST 800-171 that are good to know when discussing DoD cybersecurity:

 - DFARS, as a compliance framework, calls for contractors to perform self-assessments against all 14 points of the NIST 800-171 specification.
 As part of this standard, the contractor must devise their own System Security Plan (SSP), a Plan of Action and Milestones (POAM) and a CUI Environment management Team (CEMT).
-While contractors perform self-assessments, the DoD can, and often does, audit several hundred organizations per year.
+While contractors perform self-assessments, the DoD can, and often does, audit several hundred organizations annually.

 DFARS can help your organization become CMMC compliant, but the intended goal of CMMC is to take over from DFARS with a more complete, logical and sustainable compliance standard.